Effect of uniaxial magnetic anisotropy on charge transport in a junction with a precessing anisotropic molecular spin: Results

-The autocorrelation shot noise of charge current $S_{LL}$ as a function of chemical potential of the metallic leads at zero-bias conditions $\mu=\mu_L=\mu_R$, for several values of the uniaxial magnetic anisotropy parameter $D$ and Larmor frequency $\omega_L=0.5\,\epsilon_0$ at zero temperature, is shown in Fig.~9.
-Since the contribution of the correlations between currents with the same spin is dominant, the noise $S_{LL}$ takes positive values for $\omega=\omega_{L}-2DS_z \neq 0$, i.e., for $D\neq \omega_{L}/2S_z$ in the regions between quasienergy levels connected with spin-flip events, taking into account the level broadening $\Gamma$.
-The grid line in Fig.~9 at $\mu=0.25\,\epsilon_0$, corresponding to the grid line in Fig.~8 at $\omega_L=0.5\,\epsilon_0$, intersects with all the plots showing that the positive charge-current noise $S_{LL}$ is reduced with the increase of the anisotropy parameter $D$.
-The noise drops to zero for $\omega=0$, when the magnetic anisotropy constant $D=\omega_{L}/2S_z=0.005\,\epsilon_0$ (black line in Fig.~9).
-With further increase of the anisotropy parameter $D$, the frequency $\omega<0$, i.e., the direction of the precession is changed, the anisotropy parameter $D>\omega_{L}/2S_z$, and the shot noise $S_{LL}$ takes positive low values between levels connected with spin-flip events (green, orange, and blue dot-dashed lines in Fig.~9) compared to the one at the highest positive frequency $\omega=\omega_L$ (isotropic spin, red line).
-In order to reduce the shot noise $S_{LL}$ at zero-bias conditions, one needs to increase the magnetic anisotropy parameter $D$ and either slow down the precession of the molecular spin, or change the direction of the spin precession with respect to the Larmor precession.
-With further increase of the magnetic anisotropy parameter, for a sufficiently large $D$, the shot noise $S_{LL}$ becomes entirely suppressed and drops to zero.
+The autocorrelation shot noise $S_{LL}$ as a function of chemical potential of the leads at zero-bias voltage conditions $\mu=\mu_L=\mu_R$, when the average charge current is equal to zero, for several values of the magnetic anisotropy parameter $D$, at zero temperature, is shown in Fig.~11.
+The Larmor frequency $\omega_L=0.5\,\epsilon_0$ and the tilt angle $\theta=\pi/3$.
+Since the contribution of the correlations between currents with the same spin $S^{\sigma\sigma}_{LL}$ is dominant, the noise $S_{LL}$ takes positive values for $\omega\neq 0$, i.e., for $D\neq \omega_{L}/2S_z$ in the regions between quasienergy levels connected with spin-flip absorption processes, taking into account the level broadening $\Gamma$.
+The grid line in Fig.~11 at $\mu=0.25\,\epsilon_0$, corresponding to the grid line in Fig.~10 at $\omega_L=0.5\,\epsilon_0$, intersects with all the plots showing that the autocorrelation noise $S_{LL}$ is reduced with the increase of the magnetic anisotropy parameter $D$.
+The noise can vanish at zero-bias voltage conditions for $\omega=0$, and that is satisfied for $D=\omega_{L}/2S_z=0.005\,\epsilon_0$ (black line in Fig.~11).
+In that case the spin-resolved correlations $S^{\sigma\sigma'}_{LL}=0$.
+With further increase of the magnetic anisotropy parameter $D$, the frequency $\omega<0$, i.e., the direction of the precession is altered, the anisotropy parameter $D>\omega_{L}/2S_z$, and the shot noise $S_{LL}$ takes positive low values between quasienergy levels connected with spin-flip events (green, orange, and blue dot-dashed lines in Fig.~11), compared to the one at the highest positive frequency $\omega=\omega_L$, for the isotropic molecular spin (red line in in Fig.~11).
+In order to reduce the shot noise $S_{LL}$ at zero-bias voltage conditions, one needs to increase the magnetic anisotropy parameter $D$ and either slow down the precession of the molecular spin, or reverse the direction of the spin precession with respect to the Larmor precession.
+With further increase of the magnetic anisotropy parameter, for a sufficiently large anisotropy parameter $D$, the shot noise $S_{LL}$ becomes entirely suppressed and drops to zero. \\